vmiklos/vmiklos.github.com/2026/sw-ranged-comment-delete-docx.md

 you could not combine these.

-With the increasing popularity of commenting text ranges (rather than just inserting a comment with an anchor), not being table to combine these was annoying.
+With the increasing popularity of commenting text ranges (rather than just inserting a comment with an anchor), not being able to combine these was annoying.

 ## Results so far

-Here is how a commented text range inside a delete from DOCX now looks like, note the semi-transparent comment hintint it's deleted:
+Here is how a commented text range inside a delete from DOCX now looks like, note the semi-transparent comment hinting it's deleted:

 [![Commented text range, inside a tracked delete, in DOCX, Collabora Online](https://share.vmiklos.hu/blog/sw-ranged-comment-delete-docx/cool-good.png)](https://share.vmiklos.hu/blog/sw-ranged-comment-delete-docx/cool-good.png)